wolf9970/CST407SRSDOD/README.md

 Specification:

+This SRS contains 2 parts.

+For both parts of the SRS, you will need to do the following:
-Create an contiguous array of bytes (std::byte or unsigned char) in 2 dimensions.
+- Create an contiguous array of bytes (std::byte or unsigned char) in 2 dimensions.
+Tip: Use a vector<byte> and divide into chunks if your memory stack is too small.
-Fill the array with random values in the range \[0, 256).
+- Fill the array with uniformly distributed random values in the range \[0, 256).
-Create N C++ threads or N C++ tasks to calculate the number of values greater than M where M is \[0, 256).
+- Calculate the number of values greater than T where T is \[0, 256).

-The tests use:
-- Number of threads and/or number of tasks.
-- Thread global increment of total array vs thread local increment of total array.
-- Row and column order traversal of the data.
-- Maximum value threshold.

-Count the number of values that exceed the threshold.
+Count the number of values greater than the threshold T.

-Measure the time it takes to complete and graph it as the dependent variable.
+Measure the time it takes to complete counting and graph the result as the dependent variable.

-Before coding, write your hypothesis for the results.

-You will create 2 graphs as follows:
+Before coding, write your hypothesis results in your REPORT.md file predicting the basic shape of the resulting graphs.
+There are no points having your hypothesis confirmed, but a well thought out hypothesis will earn you points.
+When completed, review your hypothesis and why your hypothesis was confirmed or refuted.

+Create graphs as follows to test both your hypothesis:

 1) Row/Column Major

 Independent variable:
-- Where N == \[1, 5000), create square array\[N]\[N] (Tip: Use a vector<byte> and divide into chunks.)
+- Where N == \[1, 5000), create square array\[N]\[N]

 Compare:
 - Row vs Column order traversal.